AndrewJBateman/header-parser-microservice/README.md

 # :zap: Request Header Parser Microservice for freeCodeCamp

-* Parses data from a http request header using the Node.js npm module `request-ip`
+* Parses data from a HTTP request header using the Node.js npm module `request-ip`
+* `request-ip` was published 3 years ago so this is old code and does not actually return an ip address
 * This was part of the FreeCodeCamp exercises for Front End Certification
 * **Note:** to open web links in a new window use: _ctrl+click on link_